TexasInstruments/ind-comms-sdk/docs_src/docs/api_guide/examples/industrial_comms/ethercat_slave_beckhoff_ssc_demo.md

         - If you want to modify the object dictionary, you can update the "${SDK_INSTALL_PATH}/source/industrial_comms/ethercat_SubDevice/beckhoff_stack/patch/am64x_am243x_am263x/tiescappl.xlsx" file and then the SSC tool will generate the application code accordingly.

 - Change macro defintions in `{SDK_INSTALL_PATH}/source/industrial_comms/ethercat_SubDevice/beckhoff_stack/stack_sources/ecat_def.h`, if required for your application.
 Please ensure that TIESC_HW is set to 1, and TIESC_APPLICATION is set to 1.

+\note
+Fast link detection using RX_LINK pins (MLINK mode) is required to support complete EtherCAT functionality, and certain conformance tests will fail if fast link detection is not used.
+Link Polling is not suggested, use it only for debugging if required.

 - **When using CCS projects to build**, import the CCS project for the required combination and build it using the CCS project menu (see \htmllink{@VAR_MCU_SDK_DOCS_PATH/CCS_PROJECTS_PAGE.html, Using SDK with CCS Projects}).
 - **When using makefiles to build**, note the required combination and build using